tumaer/SciML/lecture/bayes.md

 **Bayesian Methods**

-There exist a wide number of references to the herein presented Bayesian approach, most famously introductory treatment of Probabilistic Programming frameworks, which utilize the herein presented modeling approach to obtain posteriors over programs.
+There exist a wide number of references to the herein presented Bayesian approach, most famously introductory treatment of Probabilistic Programming frameworks, which utilize the presented modeling approach to obtain posteriors over programs.

 - [Introduction to Pyro](http://pyro.ai/examples/intro_long.html)
 - [A Practical Example with Stan](https://m-clark.github.io/bayesian-basics/example.html#posterior-predictive)